-Donald Trump Claims ‘Thousands’ Of Forgeries On Mail-In Voting, His Own Voter Fraud Commission Found None
+Donald Trump Claims ‘Thousands’ Of Forgeries In Mail-In Voting, His Own Voter Fraud Commission Found None

 Donald Trump claimed that there have been “thousands” of cases of fraud found in mail-in voting, a claim that appears to contradict a commission set up by Trump himself to investigate his claims of voter fraud that found no such instances.

-As a number of states have taken steps to expand absentee and mail-in voting for the upcoming election in order to cut down on in-person voting amid coronavirus outbreak, Trump has been vocally opposed to the idea and claimed that this form of voting is ripe for fraud.
+As a number of states have taken steps to expand absentee and mail-in voting for the upcoming election in order to cut down on in-person voting amid the coronavirus outbreak, Trump has been vocally opposed to the idea and claimed that this form of voting is ripe for fraud.
 This weekend, Trump claimed that there were “thousands” of cases of forgeries or where people actively committed fraud by forcing others to vote.

 “The United States cannot have all Mail In Ballots.
 It will be the greatest Rigged Election in history,” Trump tweeted.
 “People grab them from mailboxes, print thousands of forgeries and ‘force’ people to sign.
 Also, forge names.”

 Trump, who voted by absentee ballot for the Florida Republican primary, has frequently voiced his opposition to mail-in voting, which election experts say could hurt his chances of winning by increasing voter turnout.